-Some of these topics should ring a bell, you learned about VLANs and Trunks from CCNA but you’ll learn some more about them.
-Spanning-tree should be familiar but you will learn about the different flavors like “rapid” spanning-tree and Multiple spanning-tree in-depth.
-Etherchannels were mentioned in CCNA but now you’ll learn about the different types and how to configure them.
-There are also some “multilayer” switch topics like routing between VLANs and creating virtual gateways for clients using VRRP, GLBP and HSRP.
-In CCNA you learned about port-security which is also in the SWITCH exam but you’ll also learn about DHCP and ARP snooping.
-Last but not least you will learn how to prepare your switched network for Voice over IP, Video and/or wireless networking.
+Some of these topics should ring a bell.
+You learned about VLANs and Trunks from CCNA, but you’ll learn more about them.
+Spanning tree should be familiar, but you will learn about the different flavors like “rapid” spanning tree and Multiple spanning tree in-depth.
+Etherchannels were mentioned in CCNA, but now you’ll learn about the different types and how to configure them.
+There are also some “multilayer” switch topics like routing between VLANs and creating virtual gateways for clients using VRRP, GLBP, and HSRP.
+In CCNA, you learned about port-security, which is also in the SWITCH exam, but you’ll also learn about DHCP and ARP snooping.
+Last but not least, you will learn how to prepare your switched network for Voice over IP, Video, and/or wireless networking.

-To study SWITCH at home you will need some real hardware switches.
-GNS3 can only emulate routers and the NM-16ESW switch module which doesn’t support rapid spanning tree, multiple spanning-tree or the different etherchannel protocols.
+To study SWITCH at home, you will need some real hardware switches.
+GNS3 can only emulate routers and the NM-16ESW switch module, which doesn’t support rapid spanning tree, multiple spanning tree or the different etherchannel protocols.
 You don’t need expensive hardware, my recommendation is to buy 2x Cisco Catalyst 2950 switches and 1x Cisco Catalyst 3550 switch.
-For more information take a look at my CCNA hardware recommendation lesson.
-Most of it also applies for the CCNP SWITCH exam.
+For more information, take a look at my CCNA hardware recommendation lesson.
+Most of it also applies to the CCNP SWITCH exam.

 - Become familiar with the topology that Cisco uses in the TSHOOT exam.

 There is no “magic” troubleshooting technique that will help you solve any problem.
-The only way to become good at troubleshooting is understanding all the protocols and how they work together.
+The only way to become good at troubleshooting is to understand all the protocols and how they work together.
 You can become good at troubleshooting by doing labs, labs and even more labs!

 CCNP Study Strategy

-Doing labs is also a lot more fun than just reading books or watching videos…If you want labs to practice instead of building your own, I built most of the CCNP level labs and you can find them for free on GNS3Vault.
+Doing labs is also much more fun than just reading books or watching videos…If you want labs to practice instead of building your own, I built most of the CCNP-level labs, and you can find them for free on GNS3Vault.

 - Take notes (I use notepad) to write down some of the commands that you have difficulty with remembering.
 This helps to speed up doing labs.

-Once you feel you mastered a topic, move on to the next chapter.
-Try to focus on 1 item at the time instead of reading about everything at the same time, focusing is your friend when it comes to studying.
+Once you have mastered a topic, move on to the next chapter.
+Try to focus on 1 item at a time instead of reading about everything at the same time.
+Focusing is your friend when it comes to studying.

-Q: Is is possible to become CCNP R&S certified with self-study?
+Q: Is it possible to become CCNP R&S certified with self-study?

 Q: How much studying time does it take to pass the CCNP exams?

-A: This is a difficult question to answer as it is different for everyone.
-It depends on how much experience you have in IT / networking and how easily you can memorize information.
-Roughly I think it will take anywhere between 100-200 hours or so to study ROUTE and SWITCH each (so that’s 200-400 hours for both!) and TSHOOT maybe 50-100 hours.
+A: This is a difficult question to answer as it differs for everyone.
+It depends on how much experience you have in IT/networking and how easily you can memorize information.
+Roughly I think it will take anywhere between 100-200 hours or so to study ROUTE and SWITCH each (so that’s 200-400 hours for both!) and TSHOOT, maybe 50-100 hours.
 This includes reading books, perhaps watching videos, doing labs, reviewing notes, etc.

-A: If you are completely new to a topic then classroom training is probably the best method since you will have someone in front of you that explains everything.
-When you don’t understand something you can just ask it and it will be explained to you until you understand it.
-The downside of classroom training is that it’s quite expensive and depending on the other students the course might run too slow or too fast for you.
-Watching videos also works very well when a certain topic is new to you, I wouldn’t recommend watching them if you are looking to fill some “knowledge gaps” as you will have that “I already know this” feeling when watching the video and get bored easily.
-Personally I like books best because I can speed up or slow down reading exactly when I want to.
-Most networking books can be very difficult to get through if something is new to you however.
+A: If you are entirely new to a topic, then classroom training is probably the best method since you will have someone in front of you that explains everything.
+When you don’t understand something, you can just ask it, and it will be explained to you until you understand it.
+The downside of classroom training is that it’s quite expensive, and depending on the other students, the course might run too slow or too fast for you.
+Watching videos also works very well when a certain topic is new to you.
+I wouldn’t recommend watching them if you are looking to fill some “knowledge gaps” as you will have that “I already know this” feeling when watching the video and get bored easily.
+Personally, I like books best because I can speed up or slow down reading exactly when I want to.
+Most networking books can be challenging to get through if something is new to you, however.
 In short, if you are new to something…classroom training will be great.
 If you go for the self-study path, see if you can watch some videos and then move on to reading books.